 If you’re thinking about investing in Joby Aviation (RTP) then realize you are in good company.

-Some of Joby’s backers include Toyota Motors, Uber, Zynga founder Mark Pinkus and Linkedin Founder Reid Hoffman.
+Some of Joby’s backers include Toyota Motors, Uber, Zynga founder Mark Pinkus, early Tesla investor Jeff Skroll and Linkedin Founder Reid Hoffman.

 In order to compete in eVTOL market, Joby acquired Uber Elevate to further beef up its air taxi business and prepare for robust growth in the next few years.
 In return, Uber boosted its take in Joby Aviation to $125 million, which will give Uber a portion of the newly formed company once the SPAC merger is complete.

-To help speed up production, Joby partnered with Toyota to help manufactures its aircrafts under a newly planned production plant with the potential to greatly reduce the cost of each aircraft over time.
+To help speed up production, Joby partnered with Toyota to help produce its aircrafts under a newly planned production plant with the potential to greatly reduce the cost of each aircraft over time.

 Right now, Joby isn’t generating much revenue and many investors may scoff at the $6 billion valuation.
 That’s understandable but Joby has plans to scale revenue quickly to address the growing need for urban air travel to reduce traffic jams and gridlock.